Punta Valfredda (2941m), trail 5

 The continuation to Punta Valfredda runs almost entirely to the left of the ridge: it presents no particular difficulty, but it is not clearly marked, and one must be able to identify the path by following cairns and sparse colored bolts (it is in fact this section that made the trail of EE difficulty).

-When you reach the top of Punta Valfredda, you have an excellent view (of course) of the Pink, on the neighbor Corno Vitello (can be reached via the trails 5A and 5B in sequence) and the Testa Grigia (trail 6): from the Ayas side you can see the Valfredda lakes, the Palasina lakes, the Corno Bussola and, looking for it carefully because it is hidden by the slope, the very close and mammoth Arp Refuge (easily reached from the Colle Valnera).
-Looking south instead, one obviously identifies Punta Valnera and the Eclou Mouth (normally reached via Trail 4) and Mont Ciosé (which can be reached from the Ranzola Pass via an unmapped route described as “dangerous,” which I have not hitherto traveled).
+When you reach the top of Punta Valfredda, you have an excellent view of the Monte Rosa, on the neighbor Corno Vitello (can be reached via the trails 5A and 5B in sequence) and the Testa Grigia (trail 6): from the Ayas side you can see the Valfredda lakes, the Palasina lakes, the Corno Bussola and, looking for it carefully because it is hidden by the slope, the very close Arp Refuge (easily reached from the Colle Valnera).
+Looking south instead, one obviously identifies Punta Valnera and the Eclou pass (normally reached via Trail 4) and Mont Ciosé (which can be reached from the Ranzola Pass via an untracked route).